-Three Months Ended Marc 31, 2016 2015 Weighted average common shares outstanding for basic and diluted loss per share 442 Anti-dilutive shares excluded from diluted loss per share (1) - 2 Future potentially dilutive shares excluded from diluted loss per share (2) 7 3
+Three Mont March 2016 2015 Weighted average common shares outstanding for basic and diluted loss per share 442 437 Anti-dilutive shares excluded from diluted loss per share (1) 2 Future potentially dilutive shares excluded from diluted loss per share (2) 7 3

-(1) The calculation of diluted loss per share for the three months ended March 31, 2016 and 2015 excludes shares potentially issuable under stock-based incentive compensation plans and the employee stock purchase plan, as their effect, if included, would have been antidilutive.
+- (1) The calculation of diluted loss per share for the three months ended March 31, 2016 and 2015 excludes shares potentially issuable under stock-based incentive compensation plans and the employee stock purchase plan, as their effect, if included, would have been anti-dilutive. - Options where the exercise price exceeds the average market price are excluded from the calculation of diluted net loss or earnings per share because their effect would be anti-dilutive.